JoshRGW/Player-Similarity-Valuation/README.md

 ## Files

 ### Python Scripts
-- **K Means Model for Player Similarity.py**: Contains the code for clustering players based on performance metrics.
+- `K Means Model for Player Similarity.py`: Contains the code for clustering players based on performance metrics.
-- **Random Forest Regressor For Valuation.py**: Contains the code for predicting player market value using Random Forest Regression.
+- `Random Forest Regressor For Valuation.py`: Contains the code for predicting player market value using Random Forest Regression.

+- ### Jupyter Notebooks
+- `K Means Model for Player Similarity.ipynb`: Interactive notebook for running and visualising player similarity clustering.
+- `Random Forest Regressor For Valuation.ipynb`: Interactive notebook for running and visualising the player valuation model.

 ### Report
-- **S267562.pdf**: A detailed report on the methodologies, models, and results used in this project.
+- `S267562.pdf`: A detailed report on the methodologies, models, and results used in this project.

 ## Prerequisites